 Configure Azure AWS CloudTrail Data Connector

-The azure-native:securityinsights:AwsCloudTrailDataConnector resource, part of the Pulumi Azure Native provider, registers an AWS CloudTrail data connector within a Microsoft Sentinel workspace, establishing the link between AWS audit logs and Azure security monitoring.
+The azure-native:securityinsights:AwsCloudTrailDataConnector resource, part of the Pulumi Azure Native provider, registers an AWS CloudTrail data connector within an Azure Sentinel workspace, establishing the link between AWS audit logs and Sentinel’s threat detection.
 This guide focuses on one capability: connector registration in Sentinel workspaces.

 Register an AWS CloudTrail connector in a Sentinel workspace

-Security teams integrate AWS CloudTrail logs into Microsoft Sentinel to correlate cloud infrastructure events with other security signals.
+Security teams integrate AWS CloudTrail logs into Azure Sentinel to correlate cloud activity across AWS and Azure environments.

 import * as pulumi from "@pulumi/pulumi";